aebabis/roguelike/BACKLOG.md

   - Leap doesn't pickup items.
 Should it?
   - Autopathing can "see" enemies on hidden tiles
   - Door opening animation should be delayed same as creature moving
+  - Leap
+    - should not let you jump to a solid tile
+    - should not let you jump into a pit

 ## Art
   - Snail icon